Photo by three mirrors. Copyright © 2012.

 Here’s the mounting of the Droid Caller.
 For the buttons on the Droid Caller, I molded those in FIMO and glued them on.
 I also glued a piece on the bottom of the Droid Caller so that it had a base and wasn’t entirely hollow.

 And that’s it!
 Phew!
-Looking back, it was a lot of work and pretty challenging for something that looked super simple.
-But that’s half the fun of cosplaying, right?
+Looking back, it was a lot of work and pretty challenging for a somewhat simple looking costume, but I loved wearing it and will definitely wear it again.
+May the force be with you!

 I love this!
 And I linked to you on my blog, The Geekly Tribune.